Everything you need to know about traveling by motorhome in the USA

 Where we spent the night – campsites and wild camping

-For National Park campsites, such as Denali in our case, It is essential to book in advance through the official National Park Service website.
-The one we camped at on Denali didn't have any hook-ups, but it had excellent bathrooms, a laundry room and a small store, as well as a water point and waste disposal point (sewage – dump station).
+In National Parks like Denali, though, it’s crucial to book your site in advance through the official National Park Service website.
+The campground we stayed at in Denali didn’t have any hook-ups, but it did have excellent bathrooms, a laundry room, and a small store.
+There was also a water refill station and a sewage dump station available.

 .